 Disconnection means to de-energise a customer's supply address for failure to pay a bill.

-Distribution connection has the same meaning as in the Electricity Industry (Metering) Code 2012 (Metering Code).
+Distribution connection has the same meaning as in the Metering Code.6

-Distribution connection provided means the establishment of a new distribution connection on the distribution network during the year ending 30 June 2017.
+Distribution connection provided means the establishment of a new distribution connection on the distribution system during the year ending 30 June 2018.